 Some people equate automation with DevOps tooling like MS Azure.
 Sure those tools can help but simply installing a tool is rarely a fix and often introduces new problems.

 I you don’t have a solid process and haven’t invested in tools, this is going to inhibit your agility.
-Like metrics, this is often consider a low priority while current short term problems occupy leaders and teams.
+Like metrics, this is often considered a low priority while current short-term problems occupy leaders and teams.
 If there is one clear lesson from being suddenly remote it is that we cannot focus solely on the short term.

 Interested in learning more about leading remote teams?
 Here are a few articles that may be helpful to you: